Graphic for

 5. Try different types of protein.
 If a recipe calls for a specific type of meat, you can often substitute a different type of meat or a plant-based protein like beans or lentils.
 Just be aware that this may alter the flavor and texture of the soup.

 6. Add protein.
-If you want to add some protein to our vegetarian soup recipes, you can try tossing in some shredded chicken or turkey at the end of the cooking process to warm it through.
+If you want to add some protein to our vegetarian recipes, you can try tossing in some shredded chicken or turkey at the end of the cooking process to warm it through.

 Remember, the key to making successful substitutions is to be flexible and open to trying new things.
-Don’t be afraid to experiment and have fun with these soup recipes!
+Don’t be afraid to experiment and have fun with these recipes!

-New Soup Recipes:
+New Recipes:

 1. Creamy Chicken Soup